-Both three- and five- week sessions are offered, but only students participating in the full program will be included in the final Showcase Performance and may be considered for Texas Ballet Theater's Trainee and Apprentice positions in the company.
+Both three- and five- week sessions are offered, but only students participating in the full program will be included in the final Showcase Performance and may be considered for Texas Ballet Theater's Trainee and Apprentice positions in the Company.
 Three-week participants do not perform in the showcase but may invite parents and friends to watch select classes the final day of the program.

 Click on any name below to show or hide their bio

-The program is under the supervision of Texas Ballet Theater's Artistic Director, Ben Stevenson, O.B.E., and classes are taught by the TBT Artistic Staff, school Faculty and renowned guest instructors and artists from around the world.
+The program is under the supervision of Texas Ballet Theater's Artistic Director, Ben Stevenson, O.B.E., and classes are taught by the TBT Artistic Staff, school Faculty and renowned guest instructors from around the world.

 Ben Stevenson, O.B.E. - Artistic Director

 Mr. Stevenson, a native of Portsmouth, England, received his dance training at the Arts Educational School in London.
 Upon his graduation he was awarded the prestigious Adeline Genee Gold Medal, the highest award given to a dancer by the Royal Academy of Dancing.
 At the age of eighteen he partnered Alicia Markova in Where the Rainbow Ends and soon after was invited to join the Sadler's Wells Royal Ballet by Dame Ninette de Valois, where he worked closely with Sir Frederick Ashton, Sir Kenneth MacMillian, and John Cranko.
 A few years later Sir Anton Dolin invited him to dance with London Festival Ballet where, as a Principal Dancer, he performed leading roles in all of the classical ballets.